Fibrations by plane quartic curves with a canonical moving singularity: Non-hyperelliptic regular non-smooth curves

 The quartic curve $C|K$ is the regular complete model of the function field $F|K$; more precisely, its closed points correspond bijectively to the primes of $F|K$, and its local rings are the local rings of the corresponding primes (which are discrete valuation rings, i.e., regular one-dimensional local rings).
 The generic point of the curve $C|K$ is the only non-closed point, and its local ring is the function field $F|K$.

 The extended quartic curve $C \otimes_K \ov K$ in the projective plane $\PP^2(\ov K)$ is \textit{strange}; indeed, its tangent lines have the common intersection point $(0:1:0)$.
-If item~\ref{2023_05_19_18:01} occurs then the tangent line at each non-singular point meets the quartic curve precisely at that point; in particular, every non-singular point is a non-ordinary inflection point.
+If item~\ref{2023_05_19_18:01} occurs then the tangent line at each non-singular point meets the quartic curve only at the tangency point; in particular, every non-singular point is a non-ordinary inflection point.
 By contrast, if item~\ref{2023_05_19_18:02} occurs then each tangent line at a non-singular point is a bitangent, and so the quartic curve has no inflection points.